 In age appropriate books, the pupil can:

-• Read most words accurately without overt sounding and blending and sufficiently fluently to allow them to focus on their understanding rather than on decoding individual words.
+- Read most words accurately without overt sounding and blending and sufficiently fluently to allow them to focus on their understanding rather than on decoding individual words. - Sound out most unfamiliar words accurately without undue hesitation.